capactio/capact/cmd/populator/README.md

 ## Usage

-DB populator requires few environment variables set:
- * APP_NEO4JADDR - is the TCP address the GraphQL endpoint binds to.
-Defualts to neo4j://localhost:7687
- * APP_NEO4JUSER - is the Neo4j admin user.
-Defaults to neo4j
- * APP_NEO4JPASSWORD - is the Neo4j admin password.
- * APP_JSONPUBLISHADDR -is the address on which populator will serve converted YAML files.
-It can be k8s service or for example local IP address

 It requires one argument, which is a path to directory with `och-content` directory.
 Internally it uses [go-getter](https://github.com/hashicorp/go-getter) so it can download manifests from different locations and in different formats.